Fair-Share Allocations for Agents with Arbitrary Entitlements: Introduction

 We remark that our results are actually somewhat stronger than the theorems stated above.
 Some bounds are proven with respect to a notion of a share called the \emph{Truncated Proportional Share} (TPS) (see Section~\ref{sec:tps}) which for additive valuation is at least as large as the APS, and sometimes larger.

 The paper is organized as follows.
 We first present some additional related work in Section \ref{sec:related}.
 We then present the model and some prior fairness definitions in Section \ref{sec:model}.
 We introduce the notion of AnyPrice share and discuss its properties in Section \ref{sec:aps}.
 We then present our main result for APS with arbitrary entitlements in Section \ref{sec:allocation-game}, and our result for the special case of equal entitlements in Section \ref{sec:greedy-efx}.
 All proofs missing from the body of the paper appear in the appendix.
+The main part of this paper considers only allocation of goods.
+Extensions of the AnyPrice share to chores and to mixed manna are presented in Appendix~\ref{app:chores}.